-Fleet managers traditionally implement fuel card alerts as their primary tool to control driver spending and protect their company against rampant abuse by cardholders.
-However, there are additional benefits to consider when deciding which alerts should be enacted as part of your company’s program, so be sure to consider these additional features when launching your program.
+Fleet managers traditionally implement fuel card alerts as their primary tool to control driver spending and protect their company against unauthorized use by cardholders.
+However, there are additional benefits to consider when deciding which purchase alerts should be enacted as part of your company’s program, so be sure to consider these additional features when launching your program.

 Detect Irregular Fueling

 Fuel card companies should offer robust and customizable card controls to help prevent fraud and theft.
 But restrictions are designed to restrict.
 And as your gain more experience, you may decide that certain instances warrant less restrictive card limits to avoid disruptions to your operations.
 For example, drivers might not normally need to fuel after hours or on weekends, but the occasional situation could arise that demands that flexibility.
 Overly restrictive limits can cause delays for drivers, but there is an alternative that can provide a blend of security and convenience.
 Instead of declining the card at the pump, you can enact alerts that allow drivers to fuel while simultaneously emailing their manager, notifying them of transactions that occurs outside of normal business hours.

 Fuel card alerts act as an early warning system by notifying managers of irregular activity.
 Rather than waiting for an exception report at the end of the week or month, managers can follow up with drivers immediately to confirm if fueling was legitimate and take corrective action if needed.
 There are many types of alerts to detect suspect purchases, including time-based (e.g., nights and weekends), product related (e.g., unleaded, mid-grade, premium) and location-based.
 These alerts should be set up in accordance with your driver fuel policy so that you are notified of any behavior that breaks from policy guidelines.